 Itinerary for Star Wars: Galaxy’s Edge – What Order to Do Things

-Step 4.
+Step 5.
 Try blue milk!
-At the Milk Stand (right across from where you put your name down for Oga’s), they have blue and green milks.
+At the Milk Stand, they have blue and green milks.
 They are both gluten-free and vegan!
-You can also mobile order here, but the wait time wasn’t long if you didn’t.

-Step 5.
+Step 6.
 Browse!
-While you wait for Oga’s, visit the Photopass photographer locations (near Droid Depot, and one by the Millennium Falcon).
+While you wait for your Oga’s reservation or Docking Bay 7 mobile order pick-up time, visit the Photopass photographer locations (near Droid Depot, and one by the Millennium Falcon).
 The waits were short!
 You can also shop the stores, or grab the iconic Coca Cola drinks specially designed for the land.